 Jeffrey S. Zollinger, DO

 Dr. Zollinger is board certified and fellowship trained in interventional pain medicine.
 He completed his residency and fellowship training at the world-renowned Mayo Clinic.
 He is a member of the American Academy of Pain Medicine and the American Academy of Physical Medicine and Rehabilitation.
 He recognizes many suffer from chronic pain from a variety of causes, which is why he is dedicated to finding the source of your pain and developing a treatment plan that is specific to your needs.
 He understands that pain is best treated using a comprehensive and a multidisciplinary approach tailored to individuals.

 Dr. Zollinger graduated from Brigham Young University and completed medical school at Kansas City University of Medicine and Biosciences.
 After medical school, he completed his residency in Physical Medicine and Rehabilitation and a subspecialty in Pain Medicine at Mayo Clinic.
 During his four years at Mayo Clinic, he received invaluable training in diagnosing and treating complex pain conditions under the mentorship of many internationally recognized physicians.

 Dr. Zollinger is fellowship trained and board certified in both Physical Medicine and Rehabilitation and Interventional Pain Medicine.

 Jonathan Burns, MD

-Dr. Jonathan Burns is a board certified pain management and physical medicine and rehabilitation specialist.
+Dr. Burns is a board certified pain management and physical medicine and rehabilitation specialist.
 He attended The Johns Hopkins University for his undergraduate degree and graduated with honors.
 After graduation, Dr Burns worked in the Peace Corps in Ivory Coast, West Africa to improve community health and public hygiene.
 Upon returning, he pursued his medical degree at Rutgers New Jersey Medical School and then completed his residency in Physical Medicine and Rehabilitation at Temple University Hospital in Philadelphia, Pennsylvania.

 Dr. Burns traveled west for an interventional pain management fellowship at the SMART Clinic in Sandy, Utah.
 Dr. Burns treats pain in all areas of the body with a comprehensive approach, utilizing the most recent techniques.